AnastasiaPevgonen/SQL_training/README.md

 ALTER TABLE person DROP COLUMN existing_column_name; #to delete one specified column from the specified table person

 INSERT INTO my_table VALUES(val1_column1, val2_column2, ... val_columnN); #insert data into the rows for each specific column

+INSERT INTO my_table  VALUES(id, first_name, last_name) VALUES(3,'Anna','Smith');
+#to insert data into some specific columns and not in the ones you have no